-Anyone is welcome to attend the public chapel services, Regular attenders and those who wish to help support our spiritual work and activities are however invited to join as members.
+Regular attenders and those who wish to help support our spiritual work and activities are invited to join as members.
 Suggested membership donations to help towards covering costs and expenses are $120 NZ per year ($10 per month).
 We also provide a quarterly newsletter, a lending library of spiritual books and host an annual weekend retreat.

 Chapel Services

 Join us in a beautiful historic church for our evening chapel services.
 Our sacraments are open to all people.
-The services combine traditional liturgical worship with candles, incense, sacred music, poetry, and contemplative prayer and meditation and the eucharist.
+The services combine traditional liturgical worship with candles, incense, sacred music, poetry, contemplative prayer, meditation and the eucharist.
 Steeped in tradition, the services evoke an atmosphere of spiritual stillness and peace.

 Seasonal Ceremonies

-Seasonal Sanctuary Ceremonies are held four times a year in March, June, September and November to mark the seasonal cycles of Autumn, Winter, Spring, and Summer.
-The Ceremonies are participatory and held in the sacred space of a circle with candles and incense and draw on Mystical Christian as well as Celtic spiritual traditions.
-During the ceremonies we honour the four elements of creation and the Archangels, and take part in meditation, prayer, chant, seasonal readings or ceremony, and receive the Eucharist (bread and wine).
+Seasonal Ceremonies are held four times a year in March, June, September and November to mark the seasonal cycles of Autumn, Winter, Spring, and Summer.
+The Ceremonies are participatory and held in the sacred space of a circle with candles and incense and draw on the Celtic Christianand Western Mystery traditions.
+During the ceremonies we honour the four elements of creation and the archangels and take part in meditation, prayer, chant, seasonal readings, and ceremony,

 Celtic christianity